Chart Color Schemes

 The level of cultural diversity witnessed in Shailer Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Shailer Park has a higher cultural diversity than most local markets, with 14.6% of its population speaking a language other than English at home and 29.4% born overseas.
-Christianity is the predominant religion in Shailer Park, accounting for 50.6% of its population.
-Judaism, however, is overrepresented, comprising 0.1% compared to none across Greater Brisbane.
+Shailer Park's population showed higher cultural diversity than most local areas, with 14.6% speaking a language other than English at home and 29.4% born overseas.
+Christianity was the predominant religion, comprising 50.6%.
+While Judaism remained low at 0.1%, it was proportionally similar to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity